vikrantchaudharyy/mr_robot/hacking_notes.md

     - hypertext Transfer Protocol contains form data (in POST request : login info etc )
   - right click a packet and : Follow > HTTP Stream --> Follow the stream and response of the request

 ## Creating a Fake Access Point (Honeypot) -

-Hacker machine having any interface with internet Access (most likely via NATNetwork) and it's wireless adapter broadcasting signal in AP mode (behaving like a router): <br>
+Hacker machine having any interface with internet Access (most likely via NATNetwork) and it's wireless adapter broadcasting signal in AP mode (behaving like a router): </br>
 Any device connected to it will be victim of MITM attack

 - **Using Mana-Toolkit** : Tools run rogue access point attacks.